CLC (group)

-CLC (Korean: 씨엘씨; RR: Ssi-el-ssi, an acronym for CrystaL Clear) was a South Korean girl group formed by Cube Entertainment.
-The group's final lineup was composed of Seunghee, Yujin, Seungyeon, Yeeun and Eunbin.
-Members Elkie and Sorn departed in 2021.

-Their debut EP First Love was released on March 19, 2015, with five group members: Seunghee, Yujin, Seungyeon, Sorn and Yeeun.
-The remaining two members, Elkie and Eunbin, were added to the group with the release of their third EP, Refresh, on February 29, 2016, though Eunbin did not participate in official promotions until the release of their fourth EP, Nu.Clear, in May 2016.
+CLC (Korean: 씨엘씨; RR: Ssi-el-ssi, an initialism for CrystaL Clear) is a South Korean girl group formed by Cube Entertainment.
+Their debut EP First Love was released on March 19, 2015, with five group members: Seunghee, Yujin, Seungyeon, Sorn, and Yeeun.
+The remaining two members, Elkie and Eunbin, were added to the group with the release of their third EP, Refresh, on February 29, 2016.

-The group disbanded on May 20, 2022, after Cube Entertainment announced the same day that their "official activities" have ended with their CLC U Cube global fansite service discontinued on June 6.
+From 2020 onward, Cube halted CLC promotions and the members have embarked on individual music, acting, and modeling careers.
+On May 20, 2022, after being inactive for over a year and a half, Cube Entertainment announced that their "official activities" had ended, with their CLC U Cube global fansite service discontinued on June 6.
+In 2023, Sorn revealed that all members had gradually gone their separate ways, however, the group has not disbanded.

 History

 Pre-debut

-The five original members of CLC (Seunghee, Yujin, Seungyeon, Sorn and Yeeun) made their first appearance as back-up dancers for G.NA in 2014.
+The five original members of CLC (Seunghee, Yujin, Seungyeon, Sorn, and Yeeun) made their first appearance as back-up dancers for G.NA in 2014.
 They also modeled for the uniform brand Smart, featuring in a promotional music video with the boy groups Got7 and B1A4.
 Before their official debut, the group began to gain publicity through street performances they held to raise money for children with disabilities.
 These featured on their web reality show, CLC's Love Chemistry.